 on such terms and conditions and for such periods as the Minister approves.

-(3) He may invest or retain invested money belonging to any trust or estate and coming to his hands in any investment authorised by the trust instrument or (save as otherwise provided by that instrument) authorised by law, and may (save as so provided) retain any investment existing at the date of the commencement of the trust, or (where the trust arises on an intestacy) at the date of the death of the intestate.

-(3a) The Public Trustee may deduct, by way of fees in respect of the management of the Common Account, up to 6.6% of the total interest or income earned by investment of moneys forming part of the Common Account.
+(4) The Public Trustee may deduct, by way of fees in respect of the management of the Common Account, up to 6.6% of the total interest or income earned by investment of moneys forming part of the Common Account.

-(4)(a) The Public Trustee with the approval of the Minister shall fix from time to time and publish in the Gazette the rate or rates of interest payable to the respective estates the moneys of which form part of the Common Account, and may fix different rates of interest according to the source and nature of the different amounts invested from the Common Account, the period for which those amounts are so invested, and such other matters as the Public Trustee considers relevant having regard to the circumstances.
+(5) The Public Trustee shall, in accordance with the current agreement, fix from time to time and publish in the Gazette the rate or rates of interest payable to the respective estates the moneys of which form part of the Common Account.

+(6) The Public Trustee may fix different rates of interest according to —

+(a) the source and nature of the different amounts invested from the Common Account;

+(b) the period for which those amounts are so invested; and

+(c) such other matters as the Public Trustee considers relevant having regard to the circumstances.

-(b) The interest payable to the respective estates the moneys of which form part of the Common Account, at the appropriate rate determined pursuant to the provisions of paragraph (a), shall be credited to those estates half-yearly on the first day of the months of April and October in each year.
+(7) The interest payable to the respective estates the moneys of which form part of the Common Account, at the appropriate rate fixed under subsection (5), shall be credited to those estates half-yearly on the first day of the months of April and October in each year.

-(c) Any balance of the interest received from investments of moneys forming part of the Common Account that remains in the hands of the Public Trustee after deduction of fees in accordance with subsection (3a) and payment for any half-yearly period, pursuant to the provisions of paragraph (b), of all the interest payable to the respective estates the moneys of which form part of the Common Account, may be credited to the Consolidated Account.
+(8) Any balance of the interest received from investments of moneys forming part of the Common Account may be credited to a reserve fund after deduction of —

+(a) fees in accordance with subsection (4); and

+(b) payments under subsection (7).

-(5) Provided that moneys expressly directed to be invested otherwise than in the Common Account shall not form part of the Common Account, and the Public Trustee may invest such moneys in accordance with such direction.
-But any loss or deficiency in respect of any such investments, or of the money received therefrom or realized thereby, shall be borne by the trust or estate to which such moneys belong, or, if received or realized, would belong.
+(9) Moneys expressly directed to be invested otherwise than in the Common Account shall not form part of the Common Account and the Public Trustee may invest those moneys in accordance with such direction.

+(10) Any loss or deficiency in respect of any investment made under subsection (9), or of the money received from or realised by such an investment, shall be borne by the trust or estate to which such moneys belong, or, if received or realised, would belong.